-Bordetella pertussis is a bacterium that targets the lungs, typically causing a three-stage respiratory infection that is known as pertussis or whooping cough.
-It is highly contagious and causes a prolonged infection that is passed from person to person through respiratory droplets and close contact.
+Pertussis, commonly called whooping cough, is a respiratory infection caused by the bacteria Bordetella pertussis.
+These bacteria are highly contagious and are passed from person to person through respiratory droplets and close contact.
 Pertussis tests are performed to detect and diagnose a B. pertussis infection.

 Pertussis testing is used to diagnose these infections and to help minimize their spread to others.
-Several different types of tests are available to detect pertussis infection.
-Some of these include:
+A few different types of tests are available to detect pertussis infection:

 - Blood tests for pertussis antibodies (serology), IgA, IgG, IgM

 Pertussis can be challenging to diagnose at times because the symptoms that present during the catarrhal stage are frequently indistinguishable from those of a common cold or of another respiratory illness such as bronchitis, influenza (flu), and, in children, respiratory syncytial virus (RSV).

 Many adults and vaccinated people with pertussis will present with only persistent coughing and not the classic paroxysmal cough.
 Suspicion of pertussis infection is increased in people who have the classic "whoop," in people who have cold symptoms and have been in close contact with someone who has been diagnosed with pertussis, and when there is a known pertussis outbreak in the community.
 A pertussis culture and/or PCR test will usually be ordered on these people.
 Testing should not be performed on close contacts who do not have symptoms.